 Van Rozen character boy bisque wigless head doll, 18" tall

-Jeanne Desboutin was a Belgian refugee who fled to Paris, France.
+Jeanne Desboutin was a Belgium refugee who fled to Paris, France.
 Van Rozen's

 character doll heads are made of a bisque like ceramic material and are marked

 as shown below with raised lettering; Van Rozen in a semi circle with arrow head symbols